dgruninger97/Project/docs/notebook.md

 ![Mod View](images/RESTAPIDomain.png)

+## Step 7: Perform Analysis of Current Design and Review Iteration Gaol and Achievement of Design Purpose

 Here, the Failure interface is constructed by both the FailureAFactory and the FailureBFactory.
 Additionally, the Failure class constructs an instance of the
 MaintenanceMeasure class.
 This class holds whatever maintenance is necessary to recover from the particular failure that occured.